dannguyen/journalism-syllabi/README.md

 <a href="http://www.unc.edu/~pmeyer/JOMC453.html">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course is about processing.
+        This course is about processing.
 You will learn how to deal with the abundance of information in publicly available databases, or in databases that you construct yourself.
-You will learn how to manage, analyze, and reduce data to make its meaning and importance clear to your audience, using the tool...</em></p>
+You will learn how to manage, analyze, and reduce data to make its meaning and importance clear to your audience, using the tool
+        </small></p>

         <p>Instructors: Philip Meyer</p>
     </td>
     <td>
-        University of North Carolina at Chapel Hill
+        <small>University of North Carolina at Chapel Hill</small>
     </td>
   </tr>